dkaramitros/pyDyBulbs/README.md

 ## Instructions

 A series of functions to support the computations is provided in `stokes.py`.
+Details on their arguments and outputs are provided in docstrings.

 The use of these functions is demonstrated in `example.py`.